openmsr/CAD_to_OpenMC/README.md

 Although most CAD-tools use some other internal and/or native representation for geometry, most, if not all, will be able to export to the STEP-file format.
 Therefore this is the format we use

-We will use cadQuery and its links to OCCT to enable import and imprinting/merging algorithms.
+CAD_to_OpenMC uses cadQuery and its links to OCCT to enable import and imprinting/merging algorithms.
+This is a way of solving the problem with touching surfaces.

-The code structure relies on a main class Assembly which maintains the geometry in terms of a list of instances of the subclass Entity.
+The code structure relies on a main class *Assembly*, which maintains the geometry in terms of a list of instances of the subclass Entity.
 A geometry is imported from a (set of) .step files into the entity-list.
 This list is passed on to a mesher-class which generates a meshed geometry.

 # To install/set up in a virtual python environment